Enrico204/Whatsapp-Desktop/readme.md

 For all other platforms: you can download ZIP files from [latest release page](https://github.com/Enrico204/Whatsapp-Desktop/releases).

-## How to use in Linux

-In order to execute the program in Linux, first you should give it permission to the App:

-    sudo chmod u+x WhatsApp
-    ./WhatsApp

 ## Command line switches

     --debug-log         Switch file's log level to "debug" (default: "warn")